-This section draws upon the Cultural Resource Assessment conducted by Drayton Archaeology in March 2022, provided as Appendix C to this Draft EIS.
-The assessment was conducted to satisfy compliance requirements for the future U.S. Army Corps of Engineers permit to be sought by the Proponent, which requires compliance with 36 CFR part 800, or Section 106 of the National Historic Preservation Act of 1966, as amended (Section 106).
+This section draws upon the Cultural Resource Assessment conducted by Drayton Archaeology in March 2022, provided as Appendix C. The assessment was conducted to satisfy compliance requirements for the future U.S. Army Corps of Engineers permit to be sought by the Proponent, which requires compliance with 36 CFR part 800, or Section 106 of the National Historic Preservation Act of 1966, as amended (Section 106).